garrardkitchen/resume/content/blog/principles.md

 For testing to be a success, the details are key.
 These details will come in the form of a specification or from a verbal conversation (always to be confirm in writing later).
 If you're lucky, these test cases will be included as **ACs** (**Acceptance Criteria**) in the **Scrum Story Description**.

-Driving your development from a test-driven approach ofter results in:
+Taking a **test driven development** approach to writing code often results in:

-- Reduction in verbose code
+- a reduction in verbose code
 - less post-deploy bug fixing
-- succinct (do no more, no less than is required).
+- succinct (do no more, no less than is required) structure and logic.

 Testing is important.
 Obviously!
 I often refer to testing as 'having your back'.
 It ensures you don't break existing functionality when implementing new functionality or dealing with **tech debt**.
 It also protects new engineers from breaking things as well as extant engineers who may have touched this repository many times before.

 Tests aren't just for new functionality either.
-If you changed extant functionality or responsibility you must modify extant tests or create new tests.
+If you change extant functionality or class responsibilities you must modify extant tests or create new tests.
 Ideally, your **CI** build pipeline should run tests every time time a commit(s) is pushed to a **PR** or **Draft PR**.
 This last step is there to again have your back and to safeguard against erroneous code getting into production.

 ## [YAGNI]()